top of page

 a Proclamation:

-1. Google your Governor, Mayor, and/or City Council to find contact information and to learn how to submit a proclamation.
-Often if you google “City of X proclamation instructions” it will bring you to a short link to fill out or provide you with an email address to send more information.
+1. Find Submission Info: Google your Governor, Mayor, or City Council to find contact information and to learn how to submit a proclamation.
+Use keywords like, “City of [Your City/State] proclamation instructions” to locate forms or email addresses for submission.
+Many cities and states have online forms for this process.

-2. Please be aware of the deadline for requesting a proclamation.
+2. Check Deadlines: Please be aware of deadlines for submitting proclamation requests.
 Some cities require 4-6 weeks ahead of National Infertility Awareness Week.
-Please request your proclamation to be issued between April 21st - 27th, 2024.
+Please request your proclamation to be issued between April 20th - 26th, 2025.

-• Copy and paste the State Proclamation template found here onto the request form or email.
-Remember to insert your city into the document.
+• Copy, paste, and personalize the State Proclamation template found here onto the request form or email.

-• If the online link or instructions asks for a requesting organization, please insert, “RESOLVE: The National Infertility Association.”
+• If the form asks for a requesting organization, please insert, “RESOLVE: The National Infertility Association.”

 • If the form asks for a proclamation title, write